nuttapol-kor/cucumber-thai-demo/README.md

 # Cucumber Demo
-I try to use cucumber in thai languages
+I try to use cucumber in thai language